schnell18/localenv/README.md

 The localenv provides tool to load data in .csv format for applications and middlewares.
-The data files and schema definition should be organized according to the following directory structure:
+The data files and schema definition should be organized according to the following directory structure for applications:

-    riemann
+    ./backends/riemann
     ├── Dockerfile
     ├── README.md
     ├── pom.xml